w-caffiero-entando/f09a1ec2/keycloak-plugin/README.md

 # Entando Keycloak Plugin
-Keycloak Integration for Entando Core - Gives SSO capabilities and also has User, Role and Group Management through Keycloak.
+Keycloak Integration for Entando Core - Gives SSO capabilities and also has User Management through Keycloak.

+## Scope

+### What this plugin does
+Enables SSO capabilities to an Entando Instance by using Keycloak.
+Moves User Management to Keycloak.

+### What this plugin does not
+This plugin doesn't come with Role and Group management, because Entando Core roles/groups model isn't compatible with Keycloak.

+## Installing

-## Installing on your project
+### Installing on your project
 First add the `entando-keycloak-auth` dependency to your pom.xml

 ```